 Liquors distilled from gluten-containing grains include: some Vodkas, Whiskey & Bourbon.

-Here’s the list, with a few notes, of course:
+Here's the list of Gluten Free Alcohol, with a few notes:

 - Beer - GLUTEN FREE only, check out our Gluten Free Beer list